log4cplus/log4cplus/README.md

   - HP-UX (hppa2.0w-hp-hpux11.11)
   - Haiku R1 Alpha 4.1
   - AIX 5.3 with IBM XL C/C++ for AIX

-[^msvc]: Visual Studio 2015 Preview version was used for the test.

 Configure script options